lgblgblgb/xemu/README.md

   cool enough to use this name for this emulator.
 * **reCPM**: Another dead project from me (at least in this form): the goal is to create a free CP/M compatible OS with the needed hardware (Z80) emulated as well.

+## Supported OSes Xemu can run on

+"Mainstream" OSes:

+* Linux (including Raspberry Pi OS as well - probably other SBCs as well with Linux as the OS -, though in general, Raspberry Pi can be too slow for certain emulation tasks like emulating MEGA65 at full speed)
+* Windows (there are some problems if Xemu encounters any directory path containing non-US-ascii characters, because of the brainda ... errr ... strange way how Windows handles this compared to other sane OSes)
+* MacOS (Apple silicion shouldn't be a problem)

+In general, Xemu should run on other UNIX-like OSes too with no (or minimal) source level modification.
+At least once tested on (which may or may not reflect the current state of the project):

+* OpenBSD
+* FreeBSD
+* HaikuOS (no native UI, though the then-default OSD UI should work)

+Note, the list does not mean the upstream availability of ready-to-use binary builds in general, but the possibility that you can compile Xemu and that "should" work.

 ## Quickest start (Xemu running in your web browser!)